 - Share your goal with someone who truly cares and will motivate you in a way that works for you … hold you accountable.
 For instance, if you respond well to a good’ole butt-kicking, share it with a natural butt-kicker …who loves you.
 If not, don’t … otherwise, you might go back into hiding.

 So if you give your New Year’s resolutions some teeth I think that you’ll more likely find yourself proudly looking back at your efforts vs. sadly shrugging your shoulders in defeat … like I have so often in the past.

 Connect Your New Year’s Resolution to the Heart behind Why It’s Important

 I think giving your New Year’s resolutions some teeth is incredibly helpful … especially for those of you who are more disciplined and task-oriented than I am.
 However, what I’ve found to be most powerful is connecting my resolutions to the heart behind why it’s important in the first place.
-Put another way, what’s at stake if I don’t do something about whatever it is I’m resolving to do?
+Put another way, what’s at stake if you don’t do something about whatever it is you’re resolving to do?

 Probably the best way to drive this point home is to get a little personal.
 So sticking with the “get fit” example …

 Back in 2009 and about 35 pounds ago I was a pink, fleshy blob lacking any energy or motivation to do anything.
 Although I had once exercised regularly, after I got married I stopped.
 Not certain why, I just did … well I do, but whatever.